hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 Dependencies on the TSS-Roster

-* At minimum, the `Roster` API is defined with an AddressBook wrapper for initial development and testing.
 * Delivery of TSS-Ledger-ID will require that the TSS-Roster proposal is delivered in a prior release.

 Impacts of TSS-Ledger-ID to Services Team